 A report states they will allow a waiver for certain 'specialist recruits'.
 In simple terms, they have changed their adherence to general military regulations on appearance and body hair.

-There is a valid reason why British army rules and regulations are being relaxed.
-It is to attract the country's experts for its cyber reserve.
+There is a valid reason why British army hair rules and regulations are being relaxed.
+It is to attract the country's experts to enlist for its cyber reserve.

 This sudden revelation follows a 2015 Air Chief Marshal report.
 It claimed the MoD had waived military fitness tests for cyber reservists.
 They cited the leniency to avoid dissuading skilled individuals who were too unfit to meet physical standards.

 Note: Don't miss the other news articles about workplace and benefits (and archives) making the headlines.

 There is no doubt that cyber warfare has become an accepted and prominent threat to security.
 In 2015, the top brass in the UK issued warnings that ISIS cyber-attacks could target hospitals and power stations around the country.

 A high ranking politician addressed the seriousness of the situation by stating: